Jobs

 Apply

-We are currently looking to recruit a Criminal Justice Recovery Coordinator to join our recovery coordination team across County Durham.
-Salary offered will be dependent upon experience.
-Our team provides support for individuals who are experiencing problematic substance use and involvement with the criminal justice system.
+We are currently recruiting for a dynamic and committed individual to join our Criminal Justice Recovery Coordination Team based in Bishop Auckland.
+Our team provides support for individuals who are experiencing problematic substance use and are involved with the criminal justice system.

-Our Criminal Justice Recovery Coordinator role will ensure that we are able to provide specialist, tailored support to enable service users to make positive changes and give us the knowledge and resources to be able to reach and engage people with a range of needs within our communities.
+The Criminal Justice Recovery Coordinator role will ensure that we are able to provide specialist, tailored support to enable service users to make positive changes to their lives, whilst combining our knowledge and resources to support the engagement of individuals with a range of needs, within our communities.
+The role will be based in our centre at Saddler House, Bishop Auckland.